 Staff emailed more than fifteen CBOs, which are listed below.
 The project team connected with El Centro de la Raza and worked closely with the Latino Educational Training Institute (LETI) to promote and recruit for the Spanish-language focus group.
-The project team also coordinated a couple of briefings with the North King County Mobility Coalition and Hopelink.
+The project team also coordinated briefings with the North King County Mobility Coalition and Hopelink.